nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/developing/adding_code.rst

 In order to implement this approach, you first need to create a manifest repository of your own, which just means a repository that contains a :file:`west.yml` manifest file in its root.
 Next you must populate the manifest file with the list of repositories and their revisions.

-You have a couple of different options to create your own repository.
+You have two different options to create your own repository, as discussed in the following subsections:

+* `Recommended: Using the example application repository`_
+* `Creating your own manifest repository from scratch`_

-Once you have your new manifest repository hosted online, you can use it with west just like you use the `sdk-nrf`_  repository when :ref:`getting <dm-wf-get-ncs>` and later :ref:`updating <dm-wf-update-ncs>` the source code.
+Once you have your new manifest repository hosted online, you can use it with west just like you use the `sdk-nrf`_  repository when getting the source code (either through the :ref:`Toolchain Manager <auto_installation_tcm_setup>` or :ref:`command line <dm-wf-get-ncs>`) and later :ref:`updating it from command line <dm-wf-update-ncs>`.
 You just need to replace ``sdk-nrf`` and ``nrf`` with the repository name and path you have chosen for your manifest repository (*your-name/your-application* and *your-app-workspace*, respectively), as shown in the following code:

 .. parsed-literal::